ahmdmhd/s2dm/src/tools/README.md

 1. **Initialization**: The registry is initialized with concept URIs and their corresponding IDs.
 2. **Tracking**: For each field in the schema, a `specHistory` property tracks the history of IDs with timestamps.
 3. **Updates**: When schema changes occur, new IDs are appended to the history, maintaining a chronological record.
+4. **Type Definition History**: The tool also saves the complete type definition for any new or updated concept to individual files in a history directory.

 ### Features